Northwest Territories: History

-Along the northern coast live one of the Inuit sudivisions: the Inuvialuit, a conglomerate of several Inuvialuit peoples, including the Uummarmiut, Kangiryuarmiut, and Siglit.
-Their country, variously called Inuvialuit Nunangit, Inuvialuit Nunungat, or Inuvialuit Nunangat corresponds to the Inuvialuit Settlement Region and belongs to the greater Inuit Nunangat.
+Along the northern coast live one of the subdivisions of Inuit: the Inuvialuit, a conglomerate of several Inuvialuit peoples, including the Uummarmiut, Kangiryuarmiut, and Siglit.
+Their country, variously called Inuvialuit Nunangit, Inuvialuit Nunungat, or Inuvialuit Nunangat corresponds to the Inuvialuit Settlement Region and forms part of the greater Inuit Nunangat.
 Amongst the other Inuit, there are also the Copper Inuit who inhabit their traditional territory, Inuinnait Nunangat, between the Kitikmeot and Inuvik Regions.
 To the south are the Cree First Nations and Métis.

 In 1670, the Hudson's Bay Company (HBC) was formed from a royal charter, and was granted a commercial monopoly over Rupert's Land.
 Present day Northwest Territories laid northwest of Rupert's Land, and was known as the North-Western Territory.
 Although not formally part of Rupert's Land, the HBC made regular use of the region as a part of its trading area.
 The Treaty of Utrecht saw the British become the only European power with practical access to the North-Western Territory, with the French surrendering their claim to the Hudson Bay coast.

 Europeans have visited the region for the purposes of fur trading, and exploration for new trade routes, including the Northwest Passage.
 Arctic expeditions launched in the 19th century include the Coppermine expedition.

 In 1867, the first Canadian residential school opened in the region in Fort Resolution.
 The opening of the school was followed by several others in regions across the territory, thus contributing to it reaching the highest percentage of students in residential schools compared to other area in Canada.